Converting HTML to a Jupyter Notebook (.ipynb)

 How to Convert HTML to a Jupyter Notebook (.ipynb)

-Now, when we have installed the Python packages, we can continue with scraping the code from a web page.
-In the example, below, we will start by importing BeautifulSoup from bs4, json, and urllib.
-Next, we have the URL to the webpage that we want to convert to a Jupyter notebook (this).
+Now that we have installed the Python packages, we can continue scraping the code from a web page.
+In the example below, we will start by importing BeautifulSoup from bs4, json, and urllib.
+Next, we have the URL to the webpage that we want to convert to a Jupyter Notebook (this).

 1. Import BeautifulSoup, json, & urllib